 Note on Psychology

 The fact that Ptolemy used the Moon to symbolize the irrational mind was brought up strategically.
 Modern astrologers often assume that ancient astrology had nothing to say about psychology; that it was just about trying to predict events.
 Ptolemy’s treatment of the Moon and Mercury as relating to rational and irrational aspects of the mind or soul was written in the 2nd century CE.
-It shows that not only did ancient astrologers concern themselves with psychology (despite it not being called psychology at that time) but probably had a more sophisticated toolset at their disposal for symbolizing the nature of influences and disturbances upon the mind than found in modern psychological astrology.
+It shows that ancient astrologers did indeed concern themselves with psychology (despite it not being called psychology at that time).
+In fact, they had a more sophisticated toolset at their disposal for symbolizing the nature of influences and disturbances upon the mind than found in modern psychological astrology today.

 Porphyry, & Serapio.
 (2009).
 Porphyry the Philosopher.
 (J. H. Holden, Trans.).
 Tempe, AZ: American Federation of Astrologers.